MTEvrest/WikipediaSummary/README.md

 ### CountryPicker

 This component is one of the three parameters available in the search bar, and lets user choose what country they want to see the top wikipedia articles for.
-In order to get all the country codes and names I imported the npm package country-list, https://www.npmjs.com/package/country-list/.
+All the country codes and names are obtained through the imported the npm package country-list, https://www.npmjs.com/package/country-list/.

 ### DatePicker

 This component is one of the three parameters available in the search bar, and lets users choose what date they want to use when searching top wikipedia articles.
-The calender component itself is an import from AWS's public component library Cloudscape, https://cloudscape.design/, imported using npm.
+The calender component itself is an npm import from AWS's public component library Cloudscape, https://cloudscape.design/.

 ###  MostViewed

-This is the pimary component for this app, and is the parent of the search bar, result table, and table pagination.
-The pagination component is imported from the package 'react-paginate', https://www.npmjs.com/package/react-paginate.
+This is the pimary component for this app, and is the parent of the search bar, result table, and table pagination component.
+The pagination component is an npm import from the package 'react-paginate', https://www.npmjs.com/package/react-paginate.

 ### ResultCard